vmunier/sbt-web-scalajs/README.md

 The plugin copies the Scala files to the sbt-web assets, so that they can be served to the browser and used for Source Maps.

 By default, Source Maps are enabled in both `fastLinkJS` and `fullLinkJS`.
-However, Source Maps can easily be disabled in `fullLinkJS` by adding the following line to the Scala.js project's settings:
+However, Source Maps can easily be disabled in `fullLinkJS` by adding the following line to the Scala.js project settings:
 ```
 scalaJSLinkerConfig in (Compile, fullLinkJS) ~= (_.withSourceMap(false))
 ```